Atharvatonape/DistributedSessionNet/README.md

 ## Motivation

 In many systems, handling fluctuating workloads while maintaining efficiency and cost-effectiveness can be challenging.
 Traditional load balancers distribute tasks but often require manual intervention or external systems to manage worker processes.
-DPLB addresses this challenge by automatically scaling worker processes in response to the load, ensuring that resources are used effectively without unnecessary overhead.
+Redis-Pro-Maxx addresses this challenge by automatically scaling worker processes in response to the load, ensuring that resources are used effectively without unnecessary overhead.
 This makes it an ideal solution for environments where workloads are highly variable and need to be managed in real-time.

 ## Technologies Used